 Representative Sources: mPEG-Thiol MW 5000 (Laysan Bio, #MPEG-SH-5000-1g); methoxy PEG Thiol MW 6000 (Sigma Aldrich, 729159)

-Displaceable: Not displaceable – strongly bound to the particle surface via the thiol
+- Displaceable: Not displaceable – strong binding affinity to the particle surface via the thiol group

-Excellent salt stability: stable in many salt solutions
+- Excellent salt stability: stable in highly saline solutions

 - Biodiagnostic and nanomedicine applications

 See above for a representative zeta potential-pH, or Isoelectric Point (IEP) curve for PEG-capped 40 nm gold nanoparticles.This data was generated by manual titration using HCl and NaOH and subsequent zeta potential measurement.

 PEG capped nanoparticles have low IEP’s, which means that they remain negatively charged at all but the most acidic of pH ranges (< 2).
 The magnitude of the negative charge steadily increases as the pH becomes more basic until around pH 7, when it starts to become more neutral likely due to electrical double layer suppression from high ionic content.